Get advice and support about the rising costs of doing business on the Find Business Support website.

 • give the candidate the chance to explain if a check reveals adverse information about them

 Any information you gather in the process of making your pre-employment checks must be kept securely and confidentially.
-The candidate has the right to ask to see any information you hold on them which you must supply within 40 days of receiving the request.
-You can charge a fee of up to £10 for providing the information.
+The candidate has the right to ask to see any information you hold on them which you must supply.

 Get the support you need right now